Analyst-Idris/Microsoft-PowerBi-Market-Campaign-Analysis/README.md

 ## Navigation Features:

-**•  Custom Navigation Buttons:** Prominently placed on each page, these buttons allow users to easily move between the different sections of the report.
+**Custom Navigation Buttons:** Prominently placed on each page, these buttons allow users to easily move between the different sections of the report.
 This design ensures quick access to specific areas of interest without the need to scroll through irrelevant information.

 **Home Button:** A dedicated 'Home' button is available on both the Engagement and Performance Analysis pages, enabling users to quickly return to the main dashboard at any point in their exploration.

  **Consistent Layout:** The navigation buttons maintain a consistent position and design across all pages, enhancing user experience and intuitive navigation.

-# Visualization Techniques:
+## Visualization Techniques:
 To facilitate data-driven decision-making and provide clear, actionable insights, a diverse array of visualization techniques were employed throughout the analysis.
 Each type of chart was carefully selected to best represent the data and convey key findings effectively.
 The visualizations include:

 **Donut Charts:** Utilized to illustrate proportional distribution of key metrics, such as impressions, likes, and comments across different marketing channels.
 These charts provide an immediate visual understanding of how engagement is distributed.